nallakshyams/EKart/README.md

 # EKart
- This is sample e-commerce application developed in react native where we have used core components like View, ScrollView, Toast, FlatList etc. and libraries like AsyncStorage, navigation, firebase etc.
+This is a sample e-commerce application developed in React Native.
+It utilizes core components such as View, ScrollView, Toast, FlatList, and libraries like AsyncStorage, navigation, and Expo Firebase authentication.
+Additionally, please be aware that we offer two project versions: one for Expo at [https://github.com/nallakshyams/Ekart] and another for **Bare React Native**[https://github.com/nallakshyams/EkartApp] with added features like React Native Firebase integration for push notifications, analytics, and persistent authentication state.
+I will exclusively focus on updating the **Bare React Native** version moving forward.

 ### Steps to run: